SCIFIHISTORY.NET

 The dreamy Samara Weaving played a role aboard the less-than-dreamy Monster Trucks (2016).
 She also had a role aboard Starz Network's Ash Vs. Evil Dead.
 Weaving was born on this day in 1992.

-When she was only a li'l sprite, Dakota Fanning headlined alongside Tom Cruise in Steven Spielberg's (unnecessary) remake of War of the Worlds.
+When she was only a li'l sprite, Dakota Fanning headlined alongside Tom Cruise in Steven Spielberg's (unnecessary) remake of War Of The Worlds.
 She's since blossomed into an even more talented young lady who continues to seek and explore good work.
 Fanning was born on this day in 1994.

 Cameron Palatas enjoyed a guest spot aboard the Fantasy-themed property from Marvel and Walt Disney Studios, Agents of S.H.I.E.L.D.
 Palatas was born on this day in 1994.
-[Source: IMDB.com]

 A star is born!
 On this day in 1935 (in the U.S.), general hilarity ensued with the silver screen release of Night Life Of The Gods.
 Directed by Lowell Sherman, the Fantasy/Comedy starred Alan Mowbray, Florine McKinney, and Peggy Shannon.
 According to our friends at IMDB.com, here's the plot summary: